 That is, cutting an actual hole inside the displays of these smartphones.

-Now there’s no doubts that these hole punch designs looks really cool on these smartphones, and in fact, even the likes of Huawei are already joining the trend, and there’s a rumor that the next OnePlus flagship for next year, the OnePlus 8 and 8 Pro, will be coming with one as well.
+Now there’s no doubts that these hole punch designs looks really cool on these smartphones, and in fact, even the likes of Huawei are joining the trend already, and there’s a rumor that the next OnePlus flagship for this year, the OnePlus 8 and 8 Pro, will be coming with one as well.

 So aside being cool, Samsung had to cut corners in order to achieve that futuristic look on their smartphones.
 And what is it?

 They had to do away with some of the hardware that usually sits inside that top bezel, and one of those hardware happened to be the good old notifications LED.

 So if you’ve been using maybe the Samsung Galaxy S10e, S10, the S10 Plus, or even the new Note models, you should have known by now that these phones do not have a native notifications LED, and instead, you have to rely on the “Always-on-display” feature to see your notifications at a glance.

 Now personally i don’t have a problem with that, i mean i can live without a native notifications LED on my smartphone, but for those who can’t live without it even for a day, probably maybe because your lives depend on it, today we’ll be showing you how to use the hole punch camera cutouts on your Samsung Galaxy Note 10 and 10+ smartphones, as a notifications LED.

 So without further ado, let’s get started..

 How to use the hole punch camera cutout as a notifications LED on the Samsung Galaxy Note 10 & Note 10+